homy-newfs8/esphome-sesame3/docs/README.md

 # Notes on SESAME bot

-SESAME bot supports `lock.open` action in addition to `lock.lock` and `lock.unlock`. `lock.open` performs the same behavior as a smartphone SESAME app.
+SESAME bot supports `lock.open` action in addition to `lock.lock` and `lock.unlock` actions. `lock.open` performs the same behavior as a smartphone SESAME app.

 # Using various tag values on operation